 However knowledge mapping is a journey.
 Let us help you along the way with consultancy / ‘done for you’ services to get you started working visually with your data / information / knowledge, and then after a while some training so you can do it for yourselves.

-Please contact us directly to start your knowledge mapping journey.
+Please contact us directly to help you start your knowledge mapping journey.

 As part of our ongoing mission to “connect people with the information they need to know using maps (of all sorts)”, we have created public domain knowledge maps of fundamental concepts that humans use to structure and make sense of the world – such as geographic space and time – and then we publish them in the world’s only digital download knowledge map store so that people can more easily structure and make sense of the world, as well as find out the knowledge they need to know about it in order to do what they need to do, quicker easier and with a lot less stress…